Very Short Stories for High School & Middle School

 If your students are struggling to get into the short story, or you're pressed for time, here are some very brief stories to get you started.

 They're not as short as Hemingway's famous six-word story (For sale: baby shoes, never worn.), but they're manageable even for reluctant readers.
 Most are under 2,000 words; I've included an approximate word count where I could.

-They're also a refreshing change for an avid reader who wants a break from longer works.
 These stories offer a complete reading experience with great economy of words.

 Reading a few could be just what someone needs to get motivated to read a regular-length one.